kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

 <p>

-Imagine a DNS server as a big directory or phonebook. <b>Remember those? 🤣</b>
+Imagine a <b>DNS server</b> as a big directory or phonebook. <b>Remember those? 🤣</b>

 It contains a list of domain names (like www.example.com) and their corresponding phone numbers (IP addresses).
-When you want to visit a website, your device asks the DNS server for the website's IP address.
+When you want to visit a website, your device asks the <b>DNS server</b> for the website's IP address.
-The DNS server looks up the IP address associated with the domain name and tells your device where to go.
+The <b>DNS server</b> looks up the IP address associated with the domain name and tells your device where to go.
 </p>

 <p>At this point you're probably wondering, "<b></b>so what is the DHCP thing?</b>"</p>